Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/custom-entity.md

 {% if_version gte:3.4.x %}

+## Troubleshooting
-## Invalid `KongCustomEntity` Configuration
+### Invalid `KongCustomEntity` Configuration

 Each `KongCustomEntity` is validated against the schema from Kong.
-If the configuration is invalid, an `Event` with reason set to `KongConfigurationTranslationFailed` will be emitted.
+If the configuration is invalid, an `Event` with the reason set to `KongConfigurationTranslationFailed` will be emitted.
 The `involvedObject` of this `Event` will be set to the `KongCustomEntity` resource.

-For more information on observability with events please consult our [events guide][events_guide].
+For more information on observability with events, see our [events guide][events_guide].

 [events_guide]: /kubernetes-ingress-controller/{{page.release}}/production/observability/events
 {% endif_version %}